 Prometric also makes it easy to reschedule or cancel your CPA testing date, using their Proscheduler tool.
 You will need your confirmation number to reschedule your exam date.

 The option to reschedule is valuable.
-As mentioned above, if you put two exam sections on one NTS, as advised above, you will have more flexibility with the timing on your NTS if you should desire to postpone/reschedule an exam section.
+If you put two exam sections on one NTS, as advised above, you will have more flexibility with the timing on your NTS if you should desire to postpone/reschedule an exam section.

-Also be aware of the parking situation at the testing center, location of the bathroom, drinking fountain, and paid parking meter, if applicable.
+Be mindful of the parking situation at the testing center, location of the bathroom, drinking fountain, and paid parking meter, if applicable.
 You likely will utilize your 15-minute break between the 3rd and 4th testlets to use the restroom, so use that time wisely and know where they are in advance.
-These are all things that have the potential to slow you down on exam day!

-Eligible international candidates can take the CPA exam at Prometric testing centers in Bahrain, Brazil, England, Germany, India, Ireland, Japan, Kuwait, Lebanon, Scotland, and the United Arab Emirates (UAE).
-This process allows non-U.S. citizens to purse the U.S. CPA license.
-The Exam and licensure process is the same for international candidates as for U.S. CPA candidates.
+Eligible international candidates can take the CPA exam at Prometric testing centers in Bahrain, Brazil, England, Germany, India, Ireland, Japan, Kuwait, Lebanon, Scotland, Nepal, South Korea, Egypt, Jordan, Saudi Arabia, Isreal, and the United Arab Emirates (UAE).
+The exam and licensure process is basically the same for international candidates as for U.S. CPA candidates.

 Please visit the NASBA website for international candidate information and application.